bigchaindb/org/ROADMAP.md

 ### Short-Term Goals - Low-Hanging Fruits

+These are features which are solving a very specific problem.
+These features, while not scoped, are expected to be small to medium in implementation complexity.

 #### Priority 1

 - Better node deployment and setup process.
 Analyze and ask users their issues.
 Define an action plan (BEP).